-Your ability to be creative and express yourself without words can develop into a passion for art or just something you do to while away time when you’re free.
+Your skillset to be creative and expressive by yourself without words can develop into a passion for art or just something you do to while away time when you’re free.
 But, do you know that your art can actually fetch you money?
-How to Sell Art Online?
+How to sell art online and make money?

 How to Sell Art Online?

 Here is a list of steps to sell your art and start making money from art.

 Step 1 – Define your strategy and set the objectives

 Step 3 – Create an artistic statement with a strong sense of individualism

 Step 4 – Validate you Why?
 What? and How?